jmangt/test-driven-puppet/rvm_-_ruby.md

 ## Installing RVM
 *
-The following commands will install RVM to be used within the context of your non root user.
-RVM will not be available as a system command.
+The following commands will install RVM to be used within the context of your **non root user**.
+RVM **will not be available as a system command**.
 If you need RVM to be used system wide please refer to the [Multi-User installs section](https://rvm.io/support/troubleshooting#sudo) of the RVM site [5].
 *

 Ssh into your Vagrant Box instance with the `vagrant ssh` command.